dekuNukem/duckyPad/keymap_instructions.md

 When you do, overlay the template over the layout to visualise the HID Usage Codes.

-Let's say you want to make a keymap for `AZERTY Belgian Comma` layout:
+Let's say you want to make a keymap for `AZERTY Belgian` layout:

 ![Alt text](resources/pics/keymaps/be.png)

 ### Modify keymap entries

-[Download the default `English (US)` keymap here](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/eng_us_template.txt) and open in a text editor.
+You can start from a completely [empty keymap]((https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_empty.txt)), or from the [default `English (US)` keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_eng_us.txt).
+Either way, download and open it in a text editor.

 Start from the top left key:

 ![Alt text](resources/pics/keymaps/be1.png)

-In `AZERTY Belgian Comma` layout, when we press this key, it will print out `²` character.
+In `AZERTY Belgian` layout, when we press this key, it will print out `²` character.

 Now we need to find it in the keymap file, and map it to the corresponding HID code.

-Simply search `²` in the file, we find it at [line 185](https://github.com/dekuNukem/duckyPad/blob/7f1b565fa57540d512b1a93cce5e840228e258e6/sample_profiles/keymaps/eng_us_template.txt#L185).
+Simply search `²` in the file, we find it at [line 185](sample_profiles/keymaps/keymap_template_eng_us.txt#L185).
 Its ASCII code is `0xb2`, and right now it looks like this:

 `0xb2 0x0000 // ²`